 Earth's internal structure, illustration.
 The external layer shows the Earth's surface topography and atmosphere, including land and water.
 This surface layer extends downwards for around 35 kilometres as the rocky crust.
-The mantle (red and orange) is a viscous layer of rocks under high pressures and temperatures, extending downwards to a depth of around 2890 kilometres.
-The outer core is a liquid layer of iron and nickel, around 2260 kilometres thick.
-The inner core (yellow sphere) is a solid sphere of a iron-nickel alloy, with a radius of 1220 kilometres.
+The mantle (red) is a viscous layer of rocks under high pressures and temperatures, extending downwards to a depth of around 2890 kilometres.
+The outer core (orange) is a liquid layer of iron and nickel, around 2260 kilometres thick.
+The inner core (yellow) is a solid sphere of a iron-nickel alloy, with a radius of 1220 kilometres.

 Model release not required.
 Property release not required.